 Medical rubber molding produces safe, reliable components for use in medical devices and equipment.
-Silicones and other rubber materials support injection, transfer, and compression molding for parts used in respiratory care, drug delivery, diagnostics, patient monitoring, laboratory testing, therapeutics, and dental care.
+Silicones and other rubber materials support injection molding, transfer molding, and compression molding for parts used in respiratory care, drug delivery, diagnostics, patient monitoring, laboratory testing, therapeutics, and dental care.
 Examples include silicone distal handles, sterilization mats, and FDA registered devices that are individually packaged – just to name a few.

 Whether you need small or large parts in low or high volumes, medical molding from The Rubber Group provides the quality that you need.
 Contact us to discuss your medical molding application or keep reading to learn about process validation for critical parts.